Further tests for non-Hodgkin lymphoma

 Lumbar puncture (spinal tap)

-A lumbar puncture allows the doctor to examine the fluid that protects the brain and spinal cord (the central nervous system) for lymphoma cells.
-This is uncommon, so most people with non-Hodgkin lymphoma will not need to have a lumbar puncture.
-Sometimes a lumbar puncture may also be used to deliver chemotherapy.
+A lumbar puncture is a procedure used to collect a sample of fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+The sample is then tested for lymphoma cells.
+Doctors usually diagnose non-Hodgkin lymphoma with other tests, so most people will not need to have a lumbar puncture.
+Sometimes a lumbar puncture may be used to deliver chemotherapy.

 If you do have a lumbar puncture, you will be placed in a curled or sitting position and given a local anaesthetic.
 A thin needle will be inserted to remove some fluid from the space between the bones in your lower back.
 You may feel some discomfort.
 Tell your doctor if you feel any pain, as they may be able to give you some more anaesthetic.

 After the procedure, you may have to lie on your back for a short time to help prevent a headache starting.
-If you do get a headache, check with your doctor whether you can take pain-relieving medicine.
+If you do get a headache, it will usually get better on its own.
+Check with your doctor whether you can take pain medicine.
 A lumbar puncture can also cause nausea, but this will usually ease within a few hours.

 Download a PDF booklet on this topic.